Skip to main content

 • Behavioral facts — Automatically detected from activity patterns.
 When a customer’s core usage drops, an activation rate changes, or an expected activity pattern breaks, Outlit surfaces it as a fact with severity and context.

-• Extracted facts — Parsed from unstructured sources like Slack messages, email threads, and call transcripts.
+• Extracted facts — Parsed from unstructured sources like Slack messages, support tickets, email threads, and call transcripts.
 Outlit identifies signals like churn risk, expansion opportunities, competitive evaluations, champion changes, and timeline commitments.

 • Synthesized facts — Derived by correlating multiple observations.
 For example, a key contact going quiet + a competitor mention in Slack + declining product usage = a churn risk fact with full reasoning.